bbc/audio-orchestration/packages/core/examples/mdo-allocation-explainer/Readme.md

 The `AllocationAlgorithm` receives:

   * the `objects` metadata exactly as it was defined during production;
-  * the `devices` metadata representing the current status of all devices, including selected tags;
+  * the `devices` metadata representing the current status of all devices, including the current control values for each;
   * the `session` metadata for global state not relating to a specific device; and
   * the `previousAllocations` mapping of devices to objects, from the previous run of the algorithm.